Dr Gustav Markkula

 - Website: Twitter | Googlescholar | Researchgate | ORCID

 I am an engineer by training, and apply quantitative methods and models to the study of human behaviour and cognition in road traffic.
 I have spent more than a decade in the automotive industry (Volvo), as a systems engineer, project manager, and technical specialist, working on various research & development projects relating to driving safety, driver distraction, human-machine interfaces, and driver behaviour in general.
 During this time, I also pursued a PhD on the topic of mathematical modelling of driver behaviour, to support virtual testing of automotive safety system.
 In 2015 I joined the University of Leeds as Associate Professor, to further expand this research.
+During 2018-19 I am spending part of my time at the School of Psychology in Leeds, as part of a Wellcome Trust funded discipline-hopping fellowship.

 - Deputy Research Group Leader, Human Factors & Safety Group